pesto-students/exercise-day-2-segment-2/README.md

 ---

-**1) Why should we write tests?** ans - 1. bugs can be cotly
+**1) Why should we write tests?** ans - 1. bugs can be costly(we have to learn something from NASA) so Financial benefits.
-      2. tests leads to enhancews workflow
+      2. tests leads to enhanced workflow.
-      3. confidence
+      3. it gives confidence to developer.
+      4. it makes product better.

 **2) How much code coverage is required?
 Comment.**
+Ans- code coverage should test all branches, statements, conditions of the code.

 **3) What kind of test is this?
 Explain your choice of answer.**